juho-p/improved-sync/README.md

 How it works
 ------------

 You have bare git repository at remote machine and git repository at local machine.
-This program listens both ends and whenever change happens, it uses `git` command line tools to synchronize the files.
-If something goes wrong, you have to fix everything yourself.
+This program listens both ends and whenever change happens, after some delay it uses `git` command line tools to synchronize the files.

+If something goes wrong, you
+have to fix everything yourself.
 If you don't know how to use git.